The trouble with being dead, Bruce thought, was that is was really bloody boring.

 "You would if you had wisdom."

 Carol sighed and rubbed her eyes.
 A cool breeze blew under the eaves of the Pavilion, and she pulled her coat tight about her.
 Bruce tended to prefer when attractive women wore a lot of clothes.
 When he'd first discovered that he was a ghost, he'd tried killing the time by oogling women in the toilet.
-Honestly, it had been more embarrassing than anything, and he'd given up on it very quickly.
-These days, he kept out of the toilets and, more recently, Ms Shan's office.
+He'd quickly learned that it was more embarrassing and shameful than erotic, so he'd given up on it very quickly.
+These days, he kept out of the toilets and -- more recently -- Ms Shan's office.
 Honestly, didn't that woman have a bed at home?

 "Look, love, I wish I could tell you something," he said.
 "I wish I could tell you that there's a plan, or that it's all going to be all right or something like that.
 I do.
 Bottom line, though, I'm pretty sure I've learned everything I was ever going to learn while I was alive.
 It didn't amount to much.
 I'm just not a curious bloke, you know?"